algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/merge-sort.md

 ##### Java

-View the source code [here](https://github.com/algorithm-helper/implementations/blob/master/java/com/algorithmhelper/algorithms/sorting/MergeSortBottomUp.java).

 <script src="https://gist.github.com/eliucs/44837486e6580bcdf3c8ae1c2e9359aa.js"></script>

 ### Time Complexity

-The time complexity of both merge sort and merge sort bottom-up is `O(NlogN)`.
+The time complexity of both merge sort and merge sort bottom-up is $O(NlogN)$.

-Since they both require an auxiliary array of size N, they require `O(N)` auxiliary space.
+Since they both require an auxiliary array of size $N$, they require $O(N)$ auxiliary space.

 Both of them require copying elements to an auxiliary array, and thus are not in-place.
 But they are stable sorts since the merging operation can be made to respect the original order of identical